codewithpatelo/linkedin-ai-ads-studio/README.md

 2. **In-memory Storage**: Prioritized development speed over persistence (production would use database)
 3. **Reference Images**: Local file system storage for MVP, cloud storage for production
 4. **Component Architecture**: Sidebar overlay vs separate pages for better UX continuity
 5. **Git Commit History Lost**: Given that I started vibe coding both FE (with Lovable) and BE (with Windsurf) some of the first commits are lost.
 This is because I created a new repository integrating both parts.
-This made development quicker but I sacrified some commit history.
+This made development quicker but I sacrificed some commit history.

 ### Trade-offs Made
 1. **Streaming vs Simplicity**: Added complexity for better user experience